gvwilson/sensibleadventures/cloudherd/cloudherd.md

 the cloud pen.
 "Ears all!"
 Aft said loudly.
 He had changed into heavy pants, a padded coat, and a pair of soft boots, and his hair was pulled back in a thick club braid tied with a blue ribbon from his wife's wedding collar.
 "You know how this is done.
-I'll lead on Pillow with the younglings as spotters and the Gifted as a guide.
+I'll lead on Pillow with the youngers as spotters and the Gifted as a guide.
 Gas and Fee, you've got Blue---you take Noxy with you.
 In and out, quick and simple, and everyone's back here for soup before you can sneeze.
 No adventures, right?"
 He glared at Noxy, Sensy, and Rash until the